icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 ```

 This exception specification allows the operation to return (throw) a custom error when the implementation of the
 operation fails.
-When the operation succeeds, it returns its return type and this exception specification is not used.
+When the operation succeeds, it returns the return type and this exception specification is not used.

-## Idempotent keyword
+## Idempotent operation

 An operation can be marked as idempotent, which means calling this operation several times with the same arguments is
 semantically equivalent to calling this operation once.